ItsVenomous/Venomous/README.md

 Hi 👋, I'm Leo

-A passionate learner from China, have been programming for around 3.5 years!
+A passionate learner from China, and I've been coding for around 4 years

 🔭 I’m currently working on Python projects